Error estimates for approximations of nonlinear uniformly parabolic equations: Preliminaries

 We have the following representation formulas for the upper and lower envelopes of $u$ (\cite[Section 4]{ImbertSilvestre}): \begin{lem} Assume $u\in C(Y_\rho^-)$.
 Then

 and

 \end{lem}

 The following fact will play a central role in our arguments.
 In subsection \ref{subsec:proof of pre ABP} of the Appendix, we explain how Proposition \ref{pre ABP} follows from parts of the proof of the parabolic version of the Alexandroff-Bakelman-Pucci estimate as presented in \cite[Section 4.1.2]{ImbertSilvestre}.
 We refer the reader to \cite[Section 4]{ImbertSilvestre} for a history of the parabolic version of the Alexandroff-Bakelman-Pucci estimate and the relevant references. \begin{prop} Assume $u\in C(Y^-_\rho)$ is such that $u\geq 0$ on $\bdry Y^-_\rho$.
-Assume that there exists a constant $K$ so that $\tetasemi{u}{Y^-_\rho}\leq K$ and $D^2u(x,t)\leq KI$ in the sense of distributions for every $(x,t)\in Y^-_\rho$.
-Let $\Gamma$ be the lower monotone envelope of $-u^-$ in $Y^-_{2\rho}$.
+Assume that there exists a constant $K$ so that $\tlipsemi{u}{Y^-_\rho}\leq K$ and $D^2u(x,t)\leq KI$ in the sense of distributions for every $(x,t)\in Y^-_\rho$.
 There exists a universal constant $C$ such that